BenjaSanchez/map-runs/README.md

 4. Add said token as an environment variable (with name `GITHUB_TOKEN`) in Travis' settings for your fork.
 5. Follow steps 2-3-4 from the previous instructions.
 6. Commit+push your changes to the repo.
-7. Your map will be available in the gh-pages branch: [`./output-map.html`](https://benjasanchez.github.io/map-runs/output-map.html).
+7. Your map will be available in the `gh-pages` branch, at [`./output-map.html`](https://benjasanchez.github.io/map-runs/output-map.html).